fs-webdev/eslint-config-tree/README.md

 This is a shared configuration for all Tree repositories.
 Contains overrides and enhancements on top of the base configuration located at [https://github.com/fs-webdev/eslint-config-frontier](https://github.com/fs-webdev/eslint-config-frontier).

-Why?
+## Unit tests

+This central configuration is a potential breaking point for _all_ of our code if we suddenly break our rules, so we have tests in place that verify that our configuration remains consistent between upgrades (primarily that we _know_ what changed), and that the extended cases that we care about are still caught.
+We do this by utilizing ava's snapshot ability against exported (and slightly modified) linting output and linting configuration.
+These files are not committed, as they are re-created on each test run, but the resulting snapshot and summary markdown file are part of version control, to make it easier to see changes.

+**Process:**

+1. Make dependency/configuration updates.
+1. Run `npm test`.
+  - The tests should likely fail.
+Verify your expectations against the current [snapshot](/demo/test/snapshots/linting-config.test.js.md) file.
+1. After you have your results how you want them, run `npm run test:update`.
+  - The tests should now pass.
+1. If you want see how your changes would impact a codebase, you can either `npm link` or copy+paste the contents of `local-linting-final-config.json` temporarily into the target `.eslintrc` file.

+> TODO: Update the documentation below to be current, and not include things like Code Climate

+Why extra rules?
 Because we believe in linting, and we have become converted to the additional rules enforced by the following plugins:

  - [eslint-plugin-bestpractices](https://github.com/skye2k2/eslint-plugin-bestpractices)
  - [eslint-plugin-deprecate](https://github.com/AlexMost/eslint-plugin-deprecate)